 Emilia-Romagna is a rich, fertile region of northern Italy, and one of the country’s most prolific wine regions, it spans almost the entire width of the northern Italian peninsula, sandwiched between Tuscany to the south, Lombardy and Veneto to the north and the Adriatic Sea to the east.
 Nine miles of Liguria is all that separates Emilia-Romagna from the Ligurian Sea.

-Lambrusco Grasparossa is one of several Lambrusco grapes, and one that tends to produce the best and most consistent Lambrusco wines.
-Grapsarossa grapes create creamy and full bodied wines, with ripe black cherry and dark plum aromas and flavors.
+Lambrusco Grasparossa (red-stalked) is one of several Lambrusco grapes and tends to produce the most intense, concentrated, and consistent Lambrusco wine.
+Grasparossa grapes, which only grow on hillsides, create a creamy and full-bodied style with ripe black cherry and dark plum aromas and flavors.